Upon the Dull Earth: Plot summary

-By offering up the blood of a lamb, Silvia, the protagonist of Upon the Dull Earth, is able to summon creatures she identifies as angels.
+By offering up the blood of a lamb, Silvia, the protagonist of "Upon the Dull Earth," is able to summon creatures she identifies as angels.
 She thinks that the creatures are her ancestors, and she is sure that one day she will join them.
 At the same time, though, it is not clear whether the creatures are really good, as Silvia thinks, or wicked.
 Their behavior and their relation with Silvia scare the girl's relatives and Rick, her boyfriend.
 Rick thinks that Silvia's behavior is very dangerous, as "the white-winged giants ... can sear [her] to ash".
 During a quarrel with Rick, the girl accidentally cuts herself.
-Independently from her will, Silvia's blood summons the creatures.
+Unwillingly, Silvia's blood summons the creatures.
 Unable to control their power, the angel-like giants burn Silvia's body and leave only "a brittle burned-out husk".

-Unable to accept his lover's death, Rick tries to bring Silvia back, but in doing so he causes the degeneration and destruction of the world he lives in.
-The story also develops one of Dick's favorite themes, namely the definition of what is real.
-The reality we think we know well turns out to be insubstantial, due to Dick's use of multiple possible realities which ends up deconstructing the idea of reality itself.
-As the short story investigates these questions, first at an epistemological level and then at an ontological one, Upon the Dull Earth unfolds like a conventional horror plot.
-Rick manages to contact the light-creatures who apparently belong to a higher realm of being and he also manages to speak with Silvia.
+Unable to accept his lover's death, Rick tries to bring Silvia back.
+He manages to contact the light-creatures who apparently belong to a higher realm of being and he manages to speak with Silvia.
 The girl now lives in the realm of the angel-like creatures, but she wants to come back and she explains that they made a mistake when they took her away.
 The creatures think that bringing Silvia back could be dangerous.
 Besides, Silvia explains that in order to come back she needs "some shape to enter" because there are no "material forms" in the higher continuum.
 She would have to take something from the human world, "something of clay".